 Hooking up with guy friends is not unheard of, and some of us are guiltier than others.

 Obviously, hooking up with a guy friend can and will, without a doubt, complicate your relationship if you want to continue being friends.

 It can put your relationship in jeopardy because you’re no longer discussing sports; you're trying to discuss where you stand.

 Jealousy, love and lust don’t always last.
-Therefore, it is possible to be friends with the opposite sex, even after you hook up.
+Therefore, it is possible to be friends, even after you hook up.

 However, it does require a lot of work.
 Honesty is important and being upfront about each other’s feelings is imperative.

 If you both enjoy flirty banter, be upfront that it’s just that and nothing more.
 Let him know you don’t want anything serious.

 If you feel yourself falling for him, but feel a $200 romantic meal in Soho is not acceptable for just friends, just stick with the coffee shop on a Sunday afternoon.
 If he truly respects you, he will respect your feelings, no matter what.

 However, falling in love with your best guy friend can possibly “last forever."